Dr Walter Reinhardt provides specialist economic, strategy and policy advice to develop lasting solutions to sustainability challenges.

 Demand Management in Residential Water and Electricity

-At a high level, my doctoral research investigates the evolution of demand management policy for residential water and energy use.
+At a high level, my doctoral research investigated the demand management policy for residential water and energy use.
 My research uses a novel policy framework to analyse the complex array of government activities at various levels, targets and scales of policy action and policy instrument selection.

-My focus is on the policy making in the Australian cities and regions of Sydney, Melbourne and the Australian Capital Territory.
+My focus has been the demand management policy in the Australian cities and regions of Sydney, Melbourne and the Australian Capital Territory.
 In the course of this research I have developed and applied a policy framework which incorporates behavioural science and policy studies through interdisciplinary methods.

 This research enables greater conceptual clarity for policy makers and policy scholars.
 It enables further exploration of efficiency and effectiveness of demand management policy, policy tools for adaptation, cross-sectoral learning and sustainable resource management.
 This research informs urban water and energy governance and management, economics and climate change adaptation.